Kabeer Gbaja-Biamila: Family and personal life

+Following retirement, he became involved with Straitway Truth Ministry, a Black Hebrew Israelite group that preaches biblical literalism, and denounced Christianity.

+In 2017, Gbaja-Biamila filed for divorce from his wife, Eileen.
+Eileen moved out with their seven children when he denounced Christianity and made plans to move the family to Straitway's compound in Lafayette, Tennessee.
+As of 2020, Gbaja-Biamila remained estranged from his eight children, the youngest of whom was born after the divorce.

+Gbaja-Biamila married Bri Rainey, a member of Straitway's Kansas City chapter, in 2019.
+He received approval from the church to marry Rainey after it had denied his prior requests to marry several other women.
+She gave birth to the couple's first child in 2020.
+Gbaja-Biamila said he wanted to have 94 children, acknowledging that he'd need multiple partners to achieve the goal.

-On December 17, 2019, Gbaja-Biamila was involved in an incident in which he was nearly arrested.
-His two friends were arrested during an incident at Assembly of God Church in Green Bay on Dec 17 during a Christmas pageant put on by the private Providence Academy.
-Jordan Salmi and Ryan Desmith attended the pageant and triggered a trespassing complaint since they do not have children at the school.
+On December 17, 2019, Gbaja-Biamila was involved in an incident at his children's school event.
+Two members of Straitway Praiseland, a Wisconsin branch of Straitway Truth Ministry led by Gbaja-Biamila, were arrested during an incident at Assembly of God Church in Green Bay during a Christmas pageant put on by the private Providence Academy.
+Jordan Salmi and Ryan Desmith attended the pageant and triggered a trespassing complaint since they did not have children at the school.
 When they were arrested, they reportedly had concealed weapons on them without permits.

-The Green Bay Press-Gazette quoted Gbaha-Biamila saying “They got my sons — my property — doing pagan worship, and I told them I forbid it, and they dishonor me and say it’s OK for my sons to dishonor their father.”
+The Green Bay Press-Gazette quoted Gbaja-Biamila saying, “They got my sons — my property — doing pagan worship, and I told them I forbid it, and they dishonor me and say it’s OK for my sons to dishonor their father.”
 He added, “They used the sons, the children, to oppress the man, and the woman rules over them, so that the man walks in error.”

+On March 17, 2020, Gbaja-Biamila was arrested and charged with contempt of court during an appearance in court for his divorce from Eileen.
+He refused to sign a document that allowed Eileen to access their bank accounts, arguing that as a sovereign citizen, he was not subject to the law or the court and proclaimed, "I have my own laws which are superior.”
+During his arrest, he resisted attempts to be handcuffed, yelled at his ex-wife, and was Tasered and strapped to a chair by multiple officers.